 But I pulled together a new treasure of a recipe last night (following, yes, a lunch date with friends), one that (even) my carnivorous husband thought was mighty fine:

 Bean Burgers.
-Before you can say release a yawn or “ho-hum,” let me add this: Three Ingredient Bean Burgers.
+Before you can say release a yawn or “ho-hum,” let me add this: 3-Ingredient Vegan Bean Burgers.
 I am guessing I have your attention now!

 These burgers also happen to be hearty, smoky, versatile, naturally gluten-free & vegan, and all-around awesome.
 Boom.